-The Board will appoint a President and Chief Executive Officer and requisite officers.
+The Board will appoint a President and Chief Executive Officer.
 The CEO will oversee the management of the day-to-day business of the Association.
 Currently, Leonard Goodman is the acting CEO of LISAC.

 2) Voting members

 The second level of membership is for non-founding businesses.
 They will be voting members and pay an annual fee.